elementum-games/shinobi-chronicles/README.md

 6. Setup MySQL in XAMPP
    - Go to MySQL > Admin/PhpMyAdmin > user accounts
    - Go to add user
-   - Enter the name "shinobi_chronicles" and give it a password (doesn't matter what it is, can just be "password") > check "create database with same name and grant all permissions"
+   - Enter the name `shinobi_chronicles` and give it a password (doesn't matter what it is, can just be "password") > check "create database with same name and grant all permissions"
 7. Import the DB in XAMPP > MySQL
-   - Select the database `shinobi_chornicles` in PhpMyAdmin
+   - Select the database `shinobi_chronicles` in PhpMyAdmin
    - Click "Import" at the top menu
    - Click "Choose file" and navigate to your SC directory
      - Select `shinobi-chronicles/db/schost_game_structure.sql` and proceed with the import